All Episodes

 Planned Parenthood didn't report it to the State Health Department or other state or local officials who could have done something about it.

-Instead, it appears that Planned Parenthood left it up to women that Gosnell injured or traumatized to make public officials aware of his house of horrors.
+Instead, it appears that Planned Parenthood left it up to women that Gosnell injured or traumatized to make public officials aware of his House of Horrors.

-Do you under folks that is profound to me?
+Folks, that is profound to me.

 The event Thursday in Washington will celebrate champions of women's health.